At Neon, security is our highest priority. We are committed to implementing best practices and earning the trust of our users.

 Neon is undergoing internal reviews to achieve SOC2 Type 2 certification.

-We will share more information about Neon's security plans on the Github soon.
+We will share more information about Neon's security plans on GitHub soon.